enVId-tech/enVId-tech/README.md

   -   Currently creating hobby projects

-  -   Website developer, primarily MERN stack
+  -   Website developer, primarily utilize the MERN stack

   -   I use NodeJS/ReactJS/NextJS and the TS equivalents